Aandri99/Signal-procesing/Modulation with Red Pitaya.rst

 the analysis of communication systems in a future course.

 .. image:: graph(modulation).png
-  :name: Graphs illustrating how signal intelligibility increases with modulation index, but only up to 100% using standard AM.
+  :name: Graphs illustrating how signal intelligibility increases
    :align: center